 Detail of the fašade with the coat of arms of Cardinal Giulio Mazzarino (Jules Mazarin)

 A minor church dedicated to St. Anastasius was recorded on this site as early as the Xth century; in 1570 a revised edition of the Roman Missal, the liturgical book of the Catholic Church, fixed the feasts of St. Anastasius and St. Vincent on the same day (January 22).
-The two were both martyrs, but of different countries and historical periods: St. Vincent lived in Spain and was put to death during the persecution ordered by Emperor Diocletian; St. Anastasius from Persia, was a soldier who became a convert (hence his Greek name which means reborn) and was executed in 628 by Chosroes II, King of Persia.
+The two were both martyrs, but of different countries and historical periods: St. Vincent lived in Spain and was put to death during the persecution ordered by Emperor Diocletian; St. Anastasius of Persia, was a soldier who became a convert (hence his Greek name which means reborn) and was executed in 628 by Chosroes II, King of Persia.
 The church was therefore dedicated also to St. Vincent.

 The church was rebuilt by Cardinal Mazzarino for the Holy Year 1650.
 Another church was dedicated to the two saints at Le Tre Fontane.